pfirmstone/HighPerformanceSecurity/README.md

 # HighPerformanceSecurity
 ## Some good news

 OpenJDK appears to be softening on adding *Some* hooks, so we need to focus on the hooks that cannot be easily implemented by Agent's.
+This has been retracted.

+OpenJDK appears open to giving meaninful URL's to Java's CodeSource in ProtectionDomain's, which would allow us to reduce the size of Java's trusted computing base.

 The guard providers that replicate Java permissions are not all likely to be supported, and the existing check points may be unsuitable for replication, such that the old set of permissions implementations provided by the Java platform are unlikely to be suitable.

 ## Unfortunate news regarding Java library support for authorization hooks

 Java libraries will not allow check points for an authorization framework.
-The suggested use of Agents by OpenJDK to insert these check points after investigation is proving brittle and impractical.
+The suggested use of Agents by OpenJDK to insert these check points after investigation is proving brittle and impractical.   - Update Java 18 onwards, allows finalizers to be disabled, this means that Agent check points will be viable, provided finalizers are disabled.

-We need to find another platform library, in another programming language, preferably something modern, that will allow hooks for access checks to be added to the standard library to control IO, network, file access, etc.

-JEP 411 is the beginning of all code is trusted for the Java platform, unfortunately Java has been designed around authroization access control.

 ## Previously: